-Our qualifications are vocational as they can support a learner's career progression.
 To meet QUALIFI's aim to provide an appropriate assessment method each unit will be assessed through tasks that will be written in a way to make them realistic 'work-related' tasks wherever possible.
-Learners will need to demonstrate knowledge, understanding and.
-Original thought, problem solving and recommendations on actions will also be asked for from learners where appropriate for the unit.
+Learners will need to demonstrate knowledge and understanding.
+Where appropriate for the unit, learners will also be asked to show original thought and problem-solving skills and make recommendations for actions.
 Intellectual rigour will be expected appropriate to the level of the qualification.